Preet Kaur Gill

-Preet Kaur Gill (Punjabi: ਪ੍ਰੀਤ ਕੌਰ ਗਿੱਲ, born 21 November 1972) is a British politician serving as Shadow Cabinet Minister for International Development since 2020.
-A member of the Labour and Co-operative parties, she has been Member of Parliament (MP) for Birmingham Edgbaston since 2017.
+Preet Kaur Gill (born 21 November 1972) is a British Labour Co-op politician and former social worker who has been Member of Parliament (MP) for Birmingham Edgbaston since 2017.
+She served as Shadow Secretary of State for International Development between April 2020 and September 2023 and as Shadow Minister for Primary Care and Public Health between 6 September 2023 and 4 July 2024.
+She is the first female British Sikh MP.

-Early life
+Early life and career

-Preet Kaur Gill was born on 21 November 1972 in Edgbaston, Birmingham, in the English West Midlands to Indian parents Daljit Singh Shergill and Kuldeep Kaur Shergill.
+Preet Kaur Gill was born on 21 November 1972 in Edgbaston, Birmingham.
+She was born to Indian parents Daljit Singh Shergill and Kuldeep Kaur Shergill.
 Her father was a foreman, and later a bus driver, and her mother worked as a seamstress.
-Daljit Singh was the longest serving president of the Guru Nanak Gurdwara Smethwick.
+Daljit Singh was the longest serving president of the Guru Nanak Gurdwara Smethwick, the first gurdwara in the United Kingdom.
 Gill credits her father and Baron Tarsem King of West Bromwich as her main inspirations for her ambition to enter politics.

 She has six younger siblings.
 Her early education was at Lordswood Girls' School and Bournville College.
 At the latter, Gill was elected as student president.
 Gill graduated from the University of East London with a first-class BSc in sociology with social work.
 After graduating, she worked as a social worker in a kibbutz in Israel and with street children in India.

+Political career

-She was a social worker in Waltham Forest and Birmingham specialising in child protection and serving as children's services manager in Birmingham from 2010–2017.
+She was a social worker in Waltham Forest and Birmingham specialising in child protection and serving as children's services manager in Birmingham from 2010 to 2017.

 She was elected as a councillor for Sandwell Metropolitan Borough Council in 2012 and re-elected in the 2016 local election; her term ended May 2018.
 On the council, she served as the Cabinet Member for Public Health and Protection.

 Gill supported remaining within the European Union (EU) in the 2016 EU membership referendum.

 Parliamentary career

+In opposition

 Gill was selected by the Labour Party to contest Birmingham Edgbaston on 28 April 2017.
-Her selection followed Gisela Stuart's decision not to seek re-election.
-In the 2017 general election, Gill held the seat for Labour with 24,124 (55.3%) votes and a majority of 6,917 (15.8%).
-She is the first female British Sikh MP.
+At the snap 2017 general election, Gill was elected as MP for Birmingham Edgbaston with 55.3% of the vote and a majority of 6,917.

 In July 2017, she was elected as a member of the Home Affairs Select Committee.